TomKondratyuk/osticket-prereqs/README.md

 3.)
 Install/ Enable Internet Information Services (IIS) in WIndows **WITH CGI (Common Gateway Interface)**

-**CGI (Common Gateway Interface) allows the website to run programs that manage things like creating new tickets and updating tickets and storing that information into a database.
+**CGI (Common Gateway Interface) allows the website to run programs that manage things like creating new tickets and updating tickets and storing that information into a database.**
+**IIS is a web server from Microsoft.
+IIS is used to host websites and web applications on Windows computers.
+When setting up a ticketing system, IIS helps by serving the web pages and managing the communication between the user and the server.

 Through control panel open "Programs and Features"